Squagward/slate-1/source/includes/_rendering.md

 Rendering has to be done every frame of the game, otherwise it will only be on the screen for one frame.
 The RenderOverlay Trigger is called every frame of the game, so it is required for rendering.
-All of the actual rendering code will go inside this function, although it could be seperated into seperate ones.
+All of the actual rendering code will go inside this function, although it could be separated into separate ones.

 ## Setting priority